He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 But the important thing to note is he will be back tomorrow.

-Of course, it's King Abdullah who is throwing this dinner for President Bush and Prime Minister Maliki, and it should be a pretty important dinner and a pretty interesting one.
+And it should be a pretty important dinner and a pretty interesting one.

-Paul W. Smith here, fellow student of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day, and I am coming to you today from the Midwest campus of the Limbaugh Institute in Detroit, Michigan.
+Paul W. Smith here, fellow student of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

-The Motor City, home of Motown, the growing life sciences corridor, and so many good positive things that we hope you get to know about us.
+The motor city, home of Motown, the growing life sciences corridor, and so many good positive things that we hope you get to know about us.

-Now, uh still to come, Newt Gingrich will join us before we're through here today with some observations on the news of the day, and there's lots of it.
+Now, still to come, Newt Gingrich will join us before we're through here today with some observations on the news of the day, and there's lots of it.

 So that'll be interesting to hear.

-Uh China is all over the news.
+China is all over the news.

 I haven't even had a chance to tell you.